 - Coaching Skills: Team culture by Deakin University

 - Leading Teams by the University of Michigan

 - Collaborative Working in a Remote Team by the University of Leeds and Institute of Coding

-We hope that this guide to communication and teamwork skills has helped you to understand the importance of soft skills such as these, and provided you with useful and practical advice on how to develop and improve them.
+We hope that this guide to communication and teamwork skills has helped you to understand the importance of soft skills such as these, as well as how different people can approach them.
+Hopefully, you now have some useful and practical advice on how to develop and improve such skills, and understand how others may utilise them.